 OPC (One Person Company)

-The main advantage of a One Person Company is that it can be registered by a single person and provide the benefits of limited liability to the business owners.
+The primary advantage of a One Person Company is that it can be registered by a single person and provide the benefits of limited liability to the business owner.

-The main disadvantage of the OPC is that they can not raise capital as easily as a public company and can not get cheaper loans.
+The major disadvantage of the OPC is that they can not raise capital as easily as a public company and can not get cheaper loans.

 Section 8 Company

-Section 8 Company get several tax benefits from the government.
+Section 8 Company gets several tax benefits from the government.

 A co-operative firm is of limited liability.
 Their liability is limited to the extent of the contributed capital of society members.